magento/architecture/design-documents/asynchronous-import/base-extension.md

 ```

 Import of big file also can divided in several parts
-In this case input request will looks like, where *import_data* is a 1/N part of the whole content, and *data_hash* contains sha256 hash of full import_data body.
+In this case input request will looks like:

 ```
 {